K11yann/BlogImage/README.md

 # BlogImage

-This is the repository of the images in my Blog!
+This is the repository of the images used in my Blog!